Rēweti Kōhere: Career

 In 1891 he joined the teaching staff at Te Aute College.
 He attended Canterbury College for three years from 1892, although he did not complete the BA degree course.
 He was assistant tutor at Te Rau Kahikatea Theological College from 1898 to 1908.
 In 1899 he was appointed editor of the Anglican church newspaper Te Pipiwharauroa.

 On 14 December 1904 he married Keita Paratene, daughter of Paratene Tatae and Sarah "Hera" Halbert.
 Sarah was the daughter of Thomas Halbert, one of the founding fathers of Gisborne, and Kaikiri (who would later anglicise her name to Keita).
-Sarah was also the sister of Kate Wyllie (née Halbert) and half-sister of Wi Pere and Otene Pitau.
+Sarah was also the sister of Kate Wyllie (née Halbert) and half-sister of Wi Pere and Ōtene Pītau.
 Her children also included All Blacks rugby players, William "Bill" Cunningham and Moana Paratene.

 He was ordained as a deacon in 1907, and was appointed to Kawakawa, near East Cape.
 He was ordained as a priest in 1910.
 He also studied for the examinations of the Board of Theological Studies and in 1911 was awarded the Licentiate in Theology (LTh) in 1911.
 In addition to his pastoral duties, he worked with his brothers on the family farm, as well as continuing to contribute to newspapers.